What You Think Vs. What You Know

 Verbosity Ahead.
 You could stop reading here and be fine.

-The other danger in thinking you know everything is that you lose the appetite to learn and improve.
-Knowing that you can’t even know how much you don’t know keeps you reading, keeps you experimenting, and keeps you pushing for even better ways to do things.
-Accepting that you’ve learned all there is to learn keeps you stuck doing whatever you’re doing.
+Another danger in thinking you know everything is that you lose the appetite to learn and improve.
+Knowing that we cannot know how much we don’t know keeps us reading, keeps us experimenting, and keeps us pushing for even better ways to do things.
+Deceiving ourselves into thinking that we’ve learned all there is to learn keeps us stuck doing whatever we’ve done before.
 You may be the #1 ranked expert at frobbing the wizbangs, while everyone else has realized that wizbangs don’t even need to be frobbed anymore.

 Just as my 5yo wouldn’t check the closet, many professionals refuse to accept a suggestion because they are sure that it’s wrong.
 As time passes and it becomes the last possible thing to try, it turns out to be the solution.

-Remember that we’re trying to be helpful, not trying to waste your time or patronize1.
-Listen.
+Remember that we’re trying to be helpful, not trying to waste your time or patronize1. - Me

 We hear a lot about how interrupting a dev is the worst thing you can do.
 Let’s consider that there might be something worse.
 You could send them on a wild goose chase by presenting a guess as if it was a vetted root cause analysis.